-Finding the Top Financial Advisor Firms in Concord, MA
+Finding the Top Financial Advisor Firms in Concord, Massachusetts

-It may be challenging to find a financial advisor in Concord, Massachusetts.
+It may be challenging to pick a financial advisor in Concord, Massachusetts.
 The search can involve a lot of phone calls and research into complex documents filled with financial jargon.
-But don’t worry.
-We did the hard work for you.
-We conducted in-depth research on such key factors as account minimums, services offered and the qualifications of the advisors they employ.
-Read on for the top six financial advisor firms in the Concord area.
+But don’t worry, we did the hard work for you.
+We conducted in-depth research on Concord-based firms, examining key factors like account minimums, services offered and the qualifications of a firm's advisors.
+Below are the top financial advisor firms in the Concord area.
 SmartAsset also provides a free financial advisor matching tool that can pair you with advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|